 Last night I truly gorged on the highest calorie meal I think I could possibly muster.
 I hopped in a car with my friend Attit and we drove out to Toronto’s Beaches hood in the East End and licked our chops in preparation for a proper binge.
-We started at the cities newest favorite Burger joint, The Burgers Priest and finished at Ed’s Real Scoop.
+We started at the cities newest favourite Burger joint, The Burgers Priest and finished at Ed’s Real Scoop.

 We parked right in front of this small little hole in the wall of a restaurant.
 We were astonished at the crowd standing outside (waiting for their orders to be called from inside) and a long line snaking down the street of people eager to bite into a burger.
-The menu is simply displayed on a board over the kitchen with typical offerings: burger, chili fries, and cookie.
+The menu is simply displayed on a board over the kitchen with typical offerings: burger, chilli fries, and cookie.
 The place was crammed with ecstatic carnivores but Burgers Priest offers up the best “veggie burger” I have ever had which they call The Option.
 The Option features a Portabello Mushroom stuffed with cheese and deep fried (my lord, I know) Gasp!
 They call their combo “What’s Right” which includes a burger, fries and pop.

 I’m ever so glad I went with Attit as he is obsessed with the place.
 He runs with his cravings and knows the owner personally.
 What many first timers wouldn’t know just strolling into the place is that there are several secret menu items which you can order if you are in the know.
 Try asking for their Big Mac (they mimic the Big Mac recipe and it puts McDonald’s to shame!)